1jour1vin

 Nose

-Elegant, with aromas of white flowers, hawthorn, and green apple, along with lovely citrus notes, grapefruit zest, and fresh ginger
+Elegant, with aromas of white flowers, hawthorn, and green apple, along with lovely notes of citrus, grapefruit zest, and fresh ginger

 Palate